Expectations for conditions and treatment of residents in health and disability places of detention – aged care

 A summary of the feedback received, and how this has contributed to the Chief Ombudsman’s Expectations – aged care, is available on this page.

 This is a living document

-This is the first draft of the Chief Ombudsman’s ‘Expectations – aged care’.
-The Expectations will be updated over time.
-The Chief Ombudsman welcomes feedback on this document, recognising that best practice is continually evolving, and there will always be further or new areas relevant to his monitoring in aged care facilities.
+The document will be updated over time, recognising that best practice is continually evolving, and there will always be further or new areas relevant to monitoring of aged care facilities.